data-preservation-programs/slingshot/participants/imageorbit.md

 ## (0) Registration Submission, Project Name, and Team Slack Handles

-*Please provide the Submission ID from your [Slingshot registration confirmation](https://slingshot.filecoin.io/register-now).
-Also, confirm your project's name and the Filecoin Slack handles for your teammates.*

 Submission id:675772268

 project name:ImageOrbit

 Filecoin Slack handle:mariswang

 ## (1) Brief Project Description